w4111/hw4-f22/sol/part1&2_sol.md

 		The result is cost traversing height of tree(which is same as Q1.3) + 1(given secondary index)

-		Alternatively, there are partial marks if you have the result - traversing height of tree + #leaves
+		Alternatively, there are partial marks if you have the result - traversing height of tree + #leaves (Since we used AutoGrader, please submit Regrade request if your answer falls in this category.)

 ---------------------------------
 ## HW4 Part2 Transaction - Concurrency Solution